 Special consideration for entrance into the FPU D.P.T. program is offered for FPU undergraduates in three pathways: (See more information under D.P.T.
-Direct Admit)
+Direct Entry)

-1. Freshman D.P.T.
-Direct Admit: High School Seniors who meet specific requirements (see below) are guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program.
+- 1. Freshman D.P.T.
+Direct Entry: High School Seniors who meet specific requirements (see below) are guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program. - 2.
 Current FPU Student D.P.T.
-Direct Admit: Current students who meet the established levels of academic success in the undergraduate courses (see below)can apply for D.P.T.
-Direct Admit in their first three years of undergraduate work.
-These students will have guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program.
+Direct Entry: Current students who meet the established levels of academic success in the undergraduate courses (see below) can apply for D.P.T.
+Direct Entry in their first three years of undergraduate work.
+These students will have guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program. - 3.
 Preferential FPU Application review for current student into the FPU D.P.T. program: Students who are current students at FPU and are not in the D.P.T.
-Direct Admit program will have preferential application review than transfer students if they meet the following criteria: Completed application in PTCAS before October the year before expected entrance into the D.P.T. program

-• Recommendation from FPU advisor
+Direct Entry program will have preferential application review than transfer students if they meet the following criteria: - A Completed application in PTCAS before November 15 the year before expected entrance into the D.P.T. program - Recommendation from FPU advisor

 The application and admissions process is the same for both Manchester, N.H. and Goodyear, A.Z.
 D.P.T. programs.
 Students must apply through the Physical Therapist Centralized Application Service (PTCAS) online at ptcas.org.

-The PTCAS application cycle opens midsummer for the following academic year.
+D.P.T. programs.
+Two applications are necessary to apply to both programs.
+Students must apply through the Physical Therapist Centralized Application Service (PTCAS) online at ptcas.org.
+The PTCAS application cycle opens in midsummer for the following academic year.
 We evaluate applications throughout the admissions cycle with a soft deadline in the beginning of March and consider qualified applicants until the class is filled.